TheFlashBold/launchpad-mini-browser/Readme.md

 #launchpad-mini-browser
-This is a browser port from https://www.npmjs.com/package/launchpad-mini Usage is the same, execpt there is an async connect method to get the Launchpad running
+This is a browser port from https://www.npmjs.com/package/launchpad-mini Usage is the same, but no disconnect function.
 ```
 const pad = new Launchpad();
 await pad.connect();